-In October 2019, the four major credit card payment processors rolled out Secure Remote Commerce.
+In October 2019, the four major credit card payment processors rolled out Click to Pay.
 It’s designed to simplify the online checkout process and further secure your personal information, whether it’s associated with a credit, debit or prepaid card.
 Here’s how it works.

-Those online payment setups are going away.
-Say hello to something with a less-flashy name: EMV Secure Remote Commerce.
+Those online payment setups have gone away.
+Say hello to something with a simpler, unified name: Click to Pay.

-In October 2019, the four major credit card payment processors — American Express, Discover, Mastercard and Visa — rolled out Secure Remote Commerce.
-It’s designed to simplify the online checkout process and further secure your personal information, whether it’s associated with a credit, debit or prepaid card.
+In October 2019, the four major credit card payment processors – American Express, Discover, Mastercard and Visa – introduced Secure Remote Commerce in the U.S. It’s designed to simplify the online checkout process and further secure your personal information, whether it’s associated with a credit, debit or prepaid card.

-“Our goal is to create a ‘virtual payment terminal,’ which offers the same level of familiarity and confidence across remote-commerce transactions as consumers enjoy today in the physical world,” Karteek Patel, chairman of EMVCo, developer of Secure Remote Commerce, said in a June 28 news release.
+“Our goal is to create a ‘virtual payment terminal,’ which offers the same level of familiarity and confidence across remote-commerce transactions as consumers enjoy today in the physical world,” Karteek Patel, chairman of EMVCo, which developed Secure Remote Commerce, said in a June 2019 news release.

-Here, we answer some key questions about what Secure Remote Commerce is and how it works.
+Here, we answer some key questions about what Click to Pay is and how it works.

-Secure Remote Commerce is a fancy term for using one-click checkout when you’re making a purchase on a website, mobile app or any other digital channel with an American Express, Discover, Mastercard or Visa credit, debit or prepaid card.
+Click to Pay refers to a one-click checkout option that you can use when you’re making a purchase on a website, mobile app or any other digital channel with an American Express, Discover, Mastercard or Visa credit, debit or prepaid card.
 It’s meant to work on laptops, smartphones, PCs, tablets and other electronic devices.

-How do you sign up for Secure Remote Commerce?
+How do you sign up for Click to Pay?

-You create a Secure Remote Commerce payment profile or add a card to your profile when you visit a card issuer’s website or carry out a transaction on a merchant’s website.
+You create a Click to Pay payment profile or add a card to your profile when you visit a card issuer’s website or carry out a transaction on a merchant’s website.

-- Enter your email address (which becomes your Secure Remote Commerce user ID).
+- Enter your email address (which becomes your Click to Pay user ID).